microsoftarchive/iot-journey/docs/journal/00-introducing-the-journey.md

 > To find out what we mean by "IoT solution", see [_What is an IoT solution?_][intro-to-iot].

-In order to tell the story, we'll first establish a scenario meant to reflect common business requirements.
+In order to tell the story, we'll first establish a scenario that reflects common business requirements.
 The scenario for our fictitious company is the prologue to the story.
 The scenario is not designed to be _realistic_, but rather _representative_ of actual challenges.
 This scenario will drive our [backlog][].